CPU Coolers Reviews

 Cinebench R23

-In Cinebench R23, we ran a multi-core benchmark.
-In our test with 4 threads enabled, the AK620 Digital maintained an average temperature of 76° Celsius.
-Whilst the ideal temperature for this scenario would be around 65°, there isn’t much to be concerned about with these results.
-Typically, temperatures between 65° and 80° are expected when gaming.
-However, it is worth noting that temperatures began to rise when the number of threads were increased, which means this cooler will be less than ideal for those looking to run AAA titles at max settings, or demanding workstation applications.
+In Cinebench R23, we ran a four-thread and eight-thread benchmark.
+In our test with four threads enabled, the AK620 Digital maintained an average temperature of 67 degrees Celsius.
+Whilst the ideal temperature for this scenario would be around 65 degrees, there isn’t much to be concerned about with these results.
+Typically, temperatures between 65 degrees and 80 degrees are expected when gaming.

 CPU-Z